Brandt & Sherman logo

 • The first $25,000 of property damage

-• The at-fault driver was drunk or drug-impaired
+• The at-fault driver was intoxicated

 • The at-fault driver intentionally caused the crash

-• The at-fault driver fled the scene
+• The at-fault driver fled the scene in a hit-and-run accident

 Can You Still File an Injury Claim Without Insurance?